AdaCore/spark2014/lrm/source/subprograms.rst

    SB has comments and wording changes on Global Aspects section.
    He has suggested merging Global Aspects with Param Aspects.
    TJJ does not really agree with merging the two sections.
    Address this issue after SB has returned from holiday.
+Target: D2.

 .. todo:: SB Comments that he does not see the explanation of the checking of Global and Param Aspects in their description.